Foreign Language [FOL] — 0-4 courses

 Proficiency reports from persons not known to St. Olaf must be based on documented exposure or training by the student in a foreign language equivalent in length to three or four college semesters or demonstration of a sufficient length of time in a non-English speaking culture to give credence to a proficiency report.
 As a rule, proficiency reports from persons outside of St. Olaf are not acted upon until the student arranges for a final proficiency exam by persons and methods agreed to by members of the foreign language faculty, the registrar, and, if deemed necessary, the dean of the college.
 Such exams may involve an expense charged to the student.

-Documented language learning disability: Students with a documented language learning disability should confer with the Student Accessibility Services in the Academic Support Center.
+Documented language learning disability: Students with a documented language learning disability should confer with the Disability and Access Center in Buntrock Commons, 108.

 Difficulty progressing: Students who have difficulty making progress in foreign language courses at the college should first consult the instructors of their foreign language courses and their academic advisors; these faculty may also refer students to the Academic Support Center.
 Students are strongly urged to seek the support of a tutor and meet with that tutor on a regular schedule.

 Alternative route: In very rare cases, the foreign language requirement may be fulfilled by another method: students who have not fulfilled the foreign language requirement may petition the Foreign Language Subcommittee of the Curriculum Committee to satisfy the remainder of the requirement by completing one or more substitute courses in foreign culture and civilization or in literature in English translation.
 In compliance with state and federal disability discrimination laws, this alternative route to fulfillment of the foreign language requirement is intended for students with disabilities specific to the learning of foreign languages.
 Any petition should be drawn up with the guidance of the Academic Support Center.